-Air Filter Life

-Turn the trip odometer reset stem until AIR FILTER LIFE displays.
-This displays an estimate of the engine air filter's remaining useful life and the state of the system.
+Air Filter Life: Shows an estimate of the remaining engine air filter's life and the state of the system.
 Engine Air Filter Life 95% means 95% of the current air filter life remains.
 Messages will display based on the engine air filter life and the state of the system.

-When the REPLACE AT NEXT OIL CHANGE message displays, the engine air filter should be replaced at the time of the next oil change.
 When the REPLACE SOON message displays, the engine air filter should be replaced at the earliest convenience.

 The Air Filter Life display must be reset after the engine air filter replacement.
-To reset, see Engine Air Filter Life System \Rightarrow 349.
+To reset, see Engine Air Filter Life System ⇒ 338.

-Brake Pad Life

-This displays an estimate of the remaining life of the front and rear brake pads.
+Brake Pad Life: Displays an estimate of the remaining life of the front and rear brake pads.
 Messages will display based on brake pad wear and the state of the system.
 Reset the Brake Pad Life display after replacing the brake pads.
-See Brake Pad Life System ⇔ 357.
+See Brake Pad Life System ▷ 346.